Mosesedem/Mosesedem/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my first PHP project
+- 🔭 I’m currently working on Next.js
-- 🌱 I’m currently learning to code PHP
+- 🌱 I’m currently learning to make my codes simpler, shorter, smarter but effective! 😆
 - 👯 I’m looking to collaborate on anything that's both educative and productive
 - 🤔 I'm willing to learn... yeah 😄!
 - 💬 Ask me about 🤷‍♂️
 - 📫 How to reach me: Do me an email at mosesedem81@gmail.com
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: Really?...
+That's not such a manly thing to be specific about.
 - ⚡ Fun fact: 🤷‍♂️
 -->